No items found.

 Chloe Hall:

-Hi, everyone.
-Welcome to the Easy Agile Podcast.
-I'm Chloe, Marketing Coordinator at Easy Agile, and I'll be your host for today's episode.
-Before we begin, we'd like to acknowledge the traditional custodians of the land from which I am recording today, the Wodi Wodi people of the Dharawal Speaking nation and pay our respects to elders past, present, and emerging.
-We extend that same respect to all Aboriginal and to Strait Islander peoples who are tuning in today.
-So today, we have a bit of a different episode for you.
-I'm going to be talking with Easy Agile's very own Content Marketing Coordinator, Caitlin Mackie.
-Caitlin is the Product Owner* of our Brand and Conversions Team*.
-Now this team is a cross-functional team who have only been together for roughly six months.
-And within their first few months, as a team, mind you they also had two brand new employees, they worked on a company rebrand.
+Hey everyone and welcome back to the Easy Agile Podcast.
+So I'm Chloe, Marketing Coordinator at Easy Agile, and I'll be your host for today's episode.
+So before we begin, we'd like to acknowledge the traditional custodians of the land from which I am recording today, the Wodiwodi people of the Dharawal-speaking nation and pay our respects to elders past, present, and emerging.
+We extend that same respect to all Aboriginal and to Australia Islander peoples who are tuning in today.

 Chloe Hall: